Symptoms Of Anger Issues In A Girl And Mental Health Impacts

 How girls may experience anger

-Researchers found that, in middle childhood, girls usually show more positive emotions than boys, and boys show more externalized emotions.
+While there is little research on this topic, and updated evidence is needed, a 2012 study revealed some potential differences in the ways gender can affect anger expression in children.
+Researchers found that, in middle childhood, girls usually show more positive emotions than boys, and boys tend to show more externalized emotions.
 (In this study, expressions of anger, contempt, and disgust were considered externalized emotions.)

 Researchers speculated that this could be because girls are expected to outwardly display more positive emotions than boys, and they are often conditioned to show more sympathy and empathy while internalizing “negative” emotions like anger, fear, or shame.
-On the other hand, boys are generally expected to show fewer tender or vulnerable emotions, and it is generally seen as more acceptable for them to display outward anger and other negative emotions.
+On the other hand, boys are generally expected to show fewer tender or vulnerable emotions, and it is often seen as more acceptable for them to display outward anger and other negative emotions.

 Research has also found that girls and boys may express emotions differently depending on who is around them.
 For example, gender differences in emotional expression appear to become more pronounced in negative situations, as girls may be more likely to exhibit positive emotions in an effort to relieve social tension or to appear happy or cheerful.
 This potential tendency of girls to minimize negative feelings can make it challenging to identify what girls are really experiencing in these situations.